 But though the sphere appears almost 28 billion light-years in diameter, it is far larger.
 Scientists know that the universe is expanding.
 Thus, while scientists might see a spot that lay 13.8 billion light-years from Earth at the time of the Big Bang, the universe has continued to expand over its lifetime.
 If inflation occurred at a constant rate through the life of the universe, that same spot is 46 billion light-years away today according to Ethan Siegel, writing for Forbes (opens in new tab), making the diameter of the observable universe a sphere around 92 billion light-years.
-[VIDEO: Oldest Light in the Universe: How it Traveled to Us]

-Centering a sphere on Earth's location in space might seem to put mankind in the center of the universe.
+Centering a sphere on Earth's location in space might seem to put humans in the center of the universe.
 However, like that same ship in the ocean, we cannot tell where we lie in the enormous span of the universe.
 Just because we cannot see land does not mean we are in the center of the ocean; just because we cannot see the edge of the universe does not mean we lie in the center of the universe.